 You can pick-up a 1TB HDD for as low as £40, a 2TB version for £60 and 3TB for around £80.
 The larger you go the more likely the HDD will drag power from the mains and not USB 2.0 or 3.0.

 HDDs are extremely cost effective, reliable and simple to use.
-But they could equally be lost, stolen or corrupted.
+But remember they could be lost, stolen or corrupted.

 Read next: How to keep your photos safe on your iPhone.